mycpuorg/mycpuorg.github.io/_posts/2020-02-15-know-your-worth.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Pay inequality is a big problem in tech, especially for underrepresented groups like women and minorities.
 The best way you can help is by sharing yours.
 I’ll go first.<br><br>🏫: B.A. - C.S.<br>⏳: 5.5 years<br>🏷: Staff/G06<br>🌎: NYC<br>💸: $205k base, $500k equity over 4 yrs<a href="https://twitter.com/hashtag/KnowYourWorth?src=hash&amp;ref_src=twsrc%5Etfw">#KnowYourWorth</a></p>&mdash; Zac Sweers (@ZacSweers) <a href="https://twitter.com/ZacSweers/status/1228205724255154177?ref_src=twsrc%5Etfw">February 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I absolutely support the idea that for a given role/responsibility if there's any version of pay dispairty between two people because of their gender or social/cultural background it must be addressed immediately by the employer and the industry.
+I absolutely support the idea that for a given role/responsibility if there's any version of pay disparity between two people because of their gender or social/cultural background it must be addressed immediately by the employer and the industry.
 If you are deciding not to pay people solely based on their output / work produced but by their physical, social, cultural, or ethnic attributes it